-Smidt Heart Institute team members serve as faculty for the Advanced Heart Failure and Transplantation Fellowship.
+Smidt Heart Institute team members serve as faculty for the Advanced Heart Failure and Transplant Cardiology Fellowship.
 Expert faculty members provide clinical training and lectures on a range of relevant topics in medical and surgical approaches to advanced cardiac disease, including heart failure diagnosis and management, heart transplantation and mechanical circulatory support.

 - Management of heart failure patients within the entire clinical spectrum of drug refractory heart failure, from ambulatory to severe